hongjunshin/OSS_Final/README.md

 <h1>How do I get started?</h1>
 To start this project, we need to download some software.
 Also, you need to have a Raspberry Pi to use.
-1. Login to your Raspberry Pi
+1. Login to your Raspberry Pi\n
 2. Install Linux
 3. Install Apache, PHP, MySQL on Raspberry Pi.
 4. Install WordPress on /var/www/html/